 Brač may not be considered to be as sexy as Hyar, it doesn't have the same sort of clientele at the moment.
-However, our strategy now is to attract high-end tourists.
-Also, for the last 20 years the island has been with pools in rural areas, which has become developing towards sustainability and we're the most appealing type of accommodation. reaching our goals.
+However, our strategy now is to attract high-end tourists. reaching our goals.

 How are you branding Supetar and Brač to set the town and island apart?